Skip to Content

 Background

 The presence of urban agriculture is growing quickly in many communities throughout Texas, including the Dallas-Fort Worth area, and community gardens have become more popular.
-But they aren’t just green spaces where people come together to grow vegetables; they can also potentially reduce storm runoff and thus pollutants in our waterways.
-However, there has been little research to determine their potential benefit to water quality.
+There has been little research conducted to determine their potential impact on stormwater quality.
+This project will assess the impacts of management strategies at three community gardens and determine their effectiveness at reducing pollutants.

 Back to the top of the page Back to top